We have launched a campaign – ‘Journey to 2022’ – to celebrate the Commonwealth Games in Birmingham this summer.

 And we want to hear from the athletics and running community on what the ‘Journey to 2022’ looks like for you, your club, community, someone you know or the sport of athletics in general.

-Get in touch with us using the form below so we can gather a collective celebration of stories that evidence the power of sport against the backdrop of the 2022 Commonwealth Games.
+Get in touch with us using the online form so we can gather a collective celebration of stories that evidence the power of sport against the backdrop of the 2022 Commonwealth Games.

 What our Commonwealth Games medallists said about #EAJourneyTo22